ankane/kms_encrypted/README.md

 With KMS Encrypted:

-- Encryption keys are not on application servers
+- Master encryption keys are not on application servers
 - There’s an immutable audit log of all activity
 - Decryption can be disabled if an attack is detected
 - Encrypt and decrypt permissions can be granted separately